JM-Hansen/phase_4_project/README.md

 ### Dataset Description

 The dataset was collated from past patients at the Guangzhou Women and Children’s Medical Center in Guangzhou, China.
 The data contains a total of 5,856 x-ray images (anterior - posterior) of pediatric patients under the age of 5 years old.
 The dataset is divided into three folders made up of jpegs: training, validation, and test folders.
 Each folder contains two classes: Normal and Pneumonia.
 The images were previously labeled and validated by two expert physicians.
 To further reduce error a third expert validated their work.
+The data is available from Kaggle at https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

 ### Modeling Goals